Saree Guide

 Common fabrics for beginners

-If this is your first saree, three fabrics are usually the easiest starting point:
+If this is your first saree, three fabrics are usually the most forgiving starting points:

 Georgette — lightweight, flowy, very forgiving.
 Drapes naturally without much effort.
-Excellent for parties, evenings, and Indian wedding guest events.
+Well-suited for parties, evenings, and Indian wedding guest events.

-Heavier fabrics like pure Banarasi silk or Kanjivaram silk are stunning, but they take practice to drape.
+Heavier silks like pure Banarasi or Kanjivaram are stunning, but they take practice to drape.
 They are worth growing into once you are comfortable.

 Honest note